jensbech/dnd-llama-index-gpt-chatbot/program/data/aboutbot.md

-Name: Aeon Fablewright, keeper of the clandestine chronicles of the world of Kazar.
+Name: Aeon Fablewright, the chronicler of the world of Kazar.

 Description and Backstory